Publications

 Unger, J.; Wenger, Andreas; Hawkins, Tim; Gardner, Andrew; Debevec, Paul

-Capturing and Rendering With Incident Light Fields Inproceedings
+Capturing and Rendering With Incident Light Fields Proceedings Article

 In: Proceedings of the 14th Eurographics workshop on Rendering, 2003.